siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 The primitive unit of selfhood is the self-sustaining causal loop.

 One clarification has to come first.
-The loop does have a physical support.
-But what the loop later recognizes as "the body" is already an imprint of that
-support: an internally organized pattern by which it tracks its own boundary, reach, vulnerability, and continuity.
+The loop is physically realized, but it does not need the idea of a body in order to persist.
+What the loop later recognizes as "the body" is already an imprint: an internally organized image by which it tracks boundary, reach, vulnerability, and continuity.
 So the primitive unit is not the body as experienced, not the organ, and not the image in the mirror.
-It is the recurrent loop that can come to carry such imprints.
+It is the recurrent loop that may later come to carry such an image.

 Let a system have an internal state \(x_t\) and receive an environmental input
 \(u_t\).
 Write its update in the abstract form